The-Marcy-Lab-School/problem-set-x-hash-maps/README.md

 **1. What is a Hash Map and how does it work?** Be sure to mention the terms "hash key" and "hash function" in your explanation.

 **2. What are the benefits of using a Hash Map compared to using an Array?
-Be sure to mention the runtimes for retreival (getting a value given the key/index), search (finding a value), insertion, and deletion.**
+Be sure to mention the runtimes for retreival (getting a value given the key/index), insertion, and deletion.**

 ### Coding Exercises